Meetings & Conventions

 Despite being a highly desirable meeting destination, San Diego lags behind many of its competitors in all categories of functional space.
 Meetings and convention business represent 6% of total tourism but these tourists comprise 27% of all visitor expenditure: more than $1.5 billion a year.
 With the San Diego Convention Center at capacity, expansion focus must include highlighting small- to mid-sized spaces throughout the City along with a plan to expand the convention center.

-Selling San Diego to meeting planners and exhibitors with one message, one voice, one brand
+YEAR 2 ACTIVATED GOAL: Continued to invest in selling San Diego to meeting planners and exhibitors with one message, one voice and one brand

 Hotel and Meeting Spaces